16 Money Conversations for Different Stages of Life

 6. Budgeting for Kids

-On average, having a child can range anywhere from $8,000 to $16,000 or more, and this is only representing childbirth.
+On average, health costs associated with pregnancy, childbirth, and post-partum care can total around $18,865, according to a 2022 study, and this is only representing childbirth.
 The cost of raising a child until they reach adulthood is significantly greater.
 Being on the same page with your partner about the cost of having a child can help you make mutual saving and budgeting goals.

 When To Talk About It: Before preparing to have kids.